SCoVE Information 2020-2021

 Will transportation be provided to the students who would like to attend a program or course that is not in their district?

-SCS will continue to bus students within the traditional high schools during the first half of the day for programs not available at school within residency (not for courses available through telepresence).
+SCS will continue to bus students within the traditional high schools during the first half of the day for programs not available at the school within residency (not for courses available through telepresence).

-SCS is in the second year of providing student access to programs in other high schools.
+SCS is in the fourth year of providing student access to programs in other high schools.
 Course access is available either by school bus during first half of the day or by personal transportation anytime during the day.

 Will transportation be provided between home and school, if attending a seated class (face to face) in one of the traditional schools?